If you, like me, prefer to stay in smaller hotels, then you’ll probably love Cubas Casa Particular and stay with a local Cuban family.

 For evening entertainment too, they’ll be able to recommend the best music and dance venues.
 Or if you’d rather chill, you could always pull up a chair and share the porch or roof terrace with the owners and their neighbours, which will undoubtedly result in some intriguing, insightful and interesting conversations.

-If this all appeals to you, then do contact me on firstname.lastname@example.org or ring me for a chat on 017687 21040.
+If this all appeals to you, then please contact me on firstname.lastname@example.org or ring me for a chat on 017687 21040.

 Hasta la vista